Barugh (Great and Little): History

 The name "Barugh" means 'rise of the land' which has its origins in Anglo-Saxon.
 The name was first recorded as Berg and Berch in 1086 and comes from Old English beorg 'hill.'
 The pub in Great Barugh, which dates back to 1632, is the heart of the community; it is one of the oldest remaining buildings in the village.
 This is the only local village amenity, with Great and Little Barugh having no shops, post office or village Hall.
 Ruins have been found at sites in both Great and Little Barugh including those of a Roman villa.
 There is also evidence of a Roman road which led to York.
 There was a school in Great Barugh which opened in 1859; this has since been closed.

-Both Great and Little Barugh are mentioned in the Domesday book.
-Great Barugh is described as very small, with 2.1 households, and a quite large total assessed tax (6.5 geld units) Little Barugh also appears in the Doomsday book.
+Both Great and Little Barugh are mentioned in Domesday Book.
+Great Barugh is described as very small, with 2.1 households, and a quite large total assessed tax (6.5 geld units) Little Barugh also appears in Domesday Book.
 Again it is described as very small, with only 2.1 households.
 The total tax assessed for Little Barugh is again quite large (6 geld units).